Discover the Benefits of Macrobiotics and Nutrition

 Most states require a license, certification or, at a minimum, registration to practice as a nutritionist.
 Licensure typically involves completing specific academic course work, achieving a certain number of hours of practical experience under the supervision of an instructor or practitioner in the field, and passing a national certification exam.

-The U.S. Bureau of Labor Statistics’ 2014-15 Occupational Outlook Handbook says that employment of nutrition counselors will grow at a rate of 21 percent through 2022, which is faster than average.
+The U.S. Bureau of Labor Statistics’ (BLS) 2016-17 Occupational Outlook Handbook says that employment of dietitians and nutritionists will grow at a rate of 16 percent through 2024, which is faster than average.
 The public’s increasing interest in preventing disease through dietary means and health education will help influence the continued job growth in the field.
 Nutrition counselors with advanced training and credentials can expect to find the best career opportunities.

 Is a Macrobiotics Career Right for You?